 Keep in mind that if you have a question, you can E-mail your question to everyone in the class, including me.
+I encourage this.
 I suspect that some of your fellow students will have better answers than mine.
 People can comment on and add to the answers of others.